 Alzheimer's disease causes memory loss and significant declines in cognitive functioning because the tissue of the brain is slowly breaking down.
 This happens as a result of two types of damage to the brain, one being the damage that occurs to the development of neurofibrillary tangles.
 The second type of damage is due to protein deposits, called beta-amyloid plaques, that build up in the brain and affect its ability to function properly.

 Again, researchers are not entirely sure what causes these types of damage.
 There is some research that suggests a protein in the blood called apolipoprotein E (or ApoE) may be at least partly responsible.
 That protein is used by the body to help move cholesterol in the blood.
 There are multiple types of ApoE, and it seems certain forms contribute to brain damage.
 Perhaps related to the ApoE protein, people who have high cholesterol and high blood pressure are at greater risk of developing Alzheimer's.
 A history of head injury also seems to relate to an increased risk of developing Alzheimer's, but it is not clear exactly why.

 Normal Changes In Aging

 Everyone forgets things sometimes.
-This could be forgetting an appointment you were meant to attend.
-It could mean misplacing your keys and wallet.
+You might forget an appointment you were meaning to attend or misplace your keys and wallet.
 Just as everyone forgets things, everyone will experience some decline in memory and cognitive functioning as part of their normal aging.
 Normal memory loss does not usually prevent a person from living a typical life.
 However, when memory loss is more severe and starts to get in the way of day-to-day functioning, then it might be a sign of a more serious disorder.